So you’ve booked your next trip and you’re keen to take some memorable underwater photographs….

 Very rarely do great photos just happen by luck and the same goes underwater.
 Many locations look great for less than half an hour per day, when the sunlight is in just the right spot, which isn’t always just sunset or sunrise.
 Famous shots of underwater caves such as Leru Cut in the Solomons, Antelope Canyon in Arizona or some city backstreet between the high rises all have photographic windows of opportunity that last just minutes, you HAVE to be there then!
 Local knowledge is gold so get on the emails ahead of time or start asking around on arrival.
 The devil’s in the detail, or light in this case.

-If you’re booking a tour, try to book with an operator geared to towards photography trips.
+When booking a tour, try to book with an operator geared to towards photography trips.
 They will be a lot more patient with you and it is their goal to make sure you go home with shots, they’ll also help you with the above 4 tips.
 If you book with any other type of operator prepare to be frustrated as you’re herded around like cattle, missing all the good shots.
 This goes for the diving industry too!

 2 x Nikon D850 bodies